bm-synth/DeepSpeed/docs/_pages/features.md

 ### Fused Adam optimizer and arbitrary torch.optim.Optimizer
 With DeepSpeed, the user can choose to use a high performance implementation of ADAM from NVIDIA, or any training optimizer that extends torch's `torch.optim.Optimizer` class.

+### CPU-Adam: High-Performance vectorized implementation of Adam
+We introduce an efficient implementation of Adam optimizer on CPU that improves the parameter-update performance by nearly an order of magnitude.
+We use the AVX SIMD instructions on Intel-x86 architecture for the CPU-Adam implementation.
+We support both AVX-512 and AVX-2 instruction sets.
+DeepSpeed uses AVX-2 by default which can be switched to AVX-512 by setting the build flag, `DS_BUILD_AVX512` to 1 when installing DeepSpeed.
+Using AVX-512, we observe 5.1x to 6.5x speedups considering the model-size between 1 to 10 billion parameters with respect to torch-adam.

 ### Memory bandwidth optimized FP16 Optimizer
 Mixed precision training is handled by the DeepSpeed FP16 Optimizer.
 This optimizer not